Internships

 It is a significant commitment for a minister and congregation or other organizations to offer an internship.
 It is also a significant gift to the flourishing of future ministry to be able to provide such a vital situation; to allow an intern to engage skills, gifts, and questions; and to offer the intern models of ministry, collaboration, vision, and action.

 The “Saint Andrew Leadership Initiative” provided initial funding for internships.
 It was established by the late Paul Shumaker, who was a member of Saint Andrew Christian Church in Olathe, Kansas.
-Three Disciples Divinity House Scholars completed internships with founding minister Holly McKissick at Saint Andrew: Liz Myer Boulton, who became the founding pastor of Hope Church, Boston, and who is now the moving force of SALT; Patricia Duncan, now Assistant Professor of Religion at Texas Christian University; and Brandon Cline, now Senior Major Gifts Officer at Brite Divinity School.
+Three Disciples Divinity House Scholars completed initial internships at Saint Andrew with founding minister Holly McKissick: Liz Myer Boulton, who became the founding pastor of Hope Church, Boston, and who is now the moving force of SALT; Patricia Duncan, now Assistant Professor of Religion at Texas Christian University; and Brandon Cline, now Senior Major Gifts Officer at Brite Divinity School.